You want smart political talk without the meltdowns?

 We can't take absolutely anything for granted in this state.

-We need everybody everywhere, regardless of what party you belong to, to work together to save the state.
+We need everybody, everywhere, regardless of what party you belong to, to work together to save the state.

 We're not there yet, but we're well on our way.

-What can you do for the tax the incredibly high tax burden in the state of New York?
+What can you do for the tax, the incredibly high tax burden in the state of New York?

-Um, can you can you drop taxes significantly without, for example, defunding the police further?
+Can you drop taxes significantly without, for example, defunding the police further?

-Absolutely, and we have to.
+And we have to.

 We have to enact the largest tax cut in the history of the state.

-That's the the annual amount has gone up that much over the last few years.
+The annual amount has gone up that much over the last few years.

-Uh, and there are ways to be able to do it.
+And there are ways to be able to do it.

 I was just talking about reversing the ban on the safe extraction of natural gas.

-We could do with our energy policy with manufacturing, they're attacking farming, and some of that can be reversed to create jobs and generate revenue.
+They're attacking farming, and some of that can be reversed to create jobs and generate revenue.

-You could also revitalize communities, you could create opportunity.
+You could create opportunity.

-Uh, I feel like there is by you look at Medicaid, you look at providing multiple billion dollar pots of money called an excluded workers' fund for people who aren't even legally in the United States at all.
+I feel like there is, you look at Medicaid, you look at providing multiple billion-dollar pots of money called an excluded workers fund for people who aren't even legally in the United States at all, like over $3 billion when they created that excluded workers fund.

 Do you blame her at all?

-I have a box truck following me to the next rally that that's all lit up opposing me and uh you know, my picture and my sign, it's following me right now to the next rally.
+I have a box truck following me to the next rally that's all lit up opposing me and my picture and my sign.

-Now listen, I I'm I I have sick skin, it's politics, we're running for governor in New York, but really the next day?
+We're running for governor in New York, but really the next day?

 Yeah, really.